 3. Year-round appeal

 To get the most out of a ski property, consider resorts that live and breathe outside the winter season.
-Ski properties experts such as Athena Advisors are witnessing an increase in demand for property in year-round ski resorts such as Morzine, Les Gets, and Chamonix.
-There is so much to do in the Alps in summer now, people are coming out for hiking, biking, canoeing, whitewater rafting, climbing, fishing and golfing.
+Ski properties experts such as Athena Advisers are witnessing an increase in demand for ski properties in year-round ski resorts such as Morzine, Les Gets, and Chamonix.
+There is so much to do in the French Alps in summer now, people are coming out for hiking, biking, canoeing, whitewater rafting, climbing, fishing and golfing.

 4. Type of ski property

-Budget apartments and luxury chalets – the opposite ends of the scale – are attracting most interest at present.
-In resort apartment developments and ski-in/ski-out chalets are the best bet for rental properties and most likely to get picked up by tour operators who will rent it for a whole season.
-Buyers are aware that outside a resort they will get much better value for money.
+Budget apartments and luxury ski chalets for sale – the opposite ends of the scale – are attracting most interest at present.
+In ski apartment developments and ski-in/ski-out chalets are the best bet for rental properties and most likely to get picked up by tour operators who will rent it for a whole season.
+Buyers are aware that outside a ski resort they will get much better value for money.
 The location (in terms of proximity to ski areas) and altitude are the determining factors in cost of land per square metre.

 5. Rental income

 You must first get your ski property into the public domain.
 If you’re looking to make a good rental income, you should be prepared to put in the leg work by adding property details and pictures to rental websites.
 How much you can rent it out for totally depends on your ski property size and location.
-If you’re buying a two-bed apartment in a popular resort like Morzine or Avoriaz, you can expect a higher amount a week in high season.
+If you’re buying a two-bed ski apartment in a popular resort like Morzine or Avoriaz, you can expect a higher amount a week in high season.
 There are also running costs to consider which will make a dent in your profit.
 Bear in mind though that you will also need to pay all your running costs, repair costs and taxes so if you plan to use your property a few weeks a year.
 Read our complete guide to renting our your ski property for more information.

 By the way, you can have a look at our French Alps ski chalets and ski apartments for sale made specially for you !